goglecm/AutoBrightnessCam/README.md

 See the GitHub Wiki for tons of notes.

-If the installation succeeds and systemd is happy, it should all work.
+If the installation succeeds and `systemd` is happy, it should all work.
+Make sure to start the `systemd` service or manually launch it.

-The app will kick in and take pictures and adjust the brightness when the battery is discharging.
-When charging, the app sets the brightness to 100% after which the user may change the brightness as per their needs.
+The app will kick in, take pictures and adjust the brightness when the battery is discharging.
+When charging, the app sets the brightness to 100% and then stops adjusting the brightness until the next discharge cycle.

 ## Contributing